 This list is not exhaustive, but it shows how communication has been dramatically changed.
 By seeing and hearing each other in real-time despite the distance, people can better understand each other’s emotions and reactions.
 This can help build stronger relationships and foster better understanding between people.

 RTC also provides timely information, service, or sales engagement.
 Business needs an immediate response to satisfy clients’ needs.
 Customer services are a great example of how big of an impact real-time communication has, especially for information transmission.

-Excellent and fast Internet connections have made possible the creation and use of a new generation of business apps.
+Excellent and fast Internet connections have made the creation and use of a new generation of business apps possible.
 Customers can chat, call, and interact directly through voice messages delivered over a Voice API within the apps.
 ZEGOCLOUD offers a reliable and high-quality SDK solution for these scenarios.

 Another significant achievement is the measures that push context-important data to agents, such as customer texts or calls, which can streamline the assistance procedure.
-This avoids one of the biggest hurdles of communication, which is repeating over and over to different agents.
+This avoids one of the biggest communication hurdles, which is repeatedly repeating to different agents.